lzap/walkalike/README.md

 ### Implementation

-The directory tree is walked in lexicographic order and CRC64 is calculated for each file path, size and the initial 4096 bytes of data.
-This list of CRC64 values, also called `index`, is used to perform similarity comparison.
+The directory tree is walked and two CRC32 hashes (compatible with [cksum](https://github.com/coreutils/coreutils/blob/master/src/cksum.c)) are calculated for each file: absolute file path and file contents.
+Then the list of the CRC pairs is sorted by the file path hash ans stored as `index` which is used to perform similarity comparison.

 Currently Jaccard similarity approach is used to calculate the final value.
 This may be configurable in the future as other algorithms are added.